slobentanzer/causality_perspective_2023/manuscript.md

 A good *heuristic* is the application of a suitable bias to a problem, such that the solution can be considered acceptable despite limited resources.

 In machine learning, we can distinguish between useful and harmful biases.
-Harmful biases are common issues in the technical process of training models; they include, for instance, sampling bias, selection bias, confirmation bias, overfitting, and underfitting [@doi:10.48550/arXiv.1908.09635].
+Harmful biases are common issues in the technical process of training models; they include, for instance, sampling bias, selection bias, and confirmation bias [@doi:10.48550/arXiv.1908.09635].
 While addressing harmful biases is a crucial part of machine learning, we will not discuss them further in this perspective.

 Useful biases, on the other hand, are biases that are introduced into a model to improve its performance.